viamrobotics/docs/docs/architecture/_index.md

 Data is captured and synced to the Viam cloud as follows:

-1. Data collected by your components, such as sensors and cameras, is first stored locally in a specified directory (defaults to <file>~/.viam/capture</file>).
+1. Data collected by your resources, such as sensors and cameras, is first stored locally in a specified directory (defaults to <file>~/.viam/capture</file>).
-   You control how often to capture data and where to store it using the configuration file.
+   You control what data to capture, how often to capture it, and where to store it using the configuration in the Viam app.

-   - You can also sync data from other sources by putting it into this folder.
+   - You can also sync data from other sources by putting it into folders you specify.
      <br><br>

 1. `viam-server` syncs data to a MongoDB database in the cloud at your specified interval, and deletes the data from the local directory.